Frequently asked questions for educators and exhibitors

 What type of technology needs will the school and educators need to be concerned about?

 Check with your school’s technology department to be sure there are no firewalls for students and teachers to be able to access the curriculum links which include videos from YouTube and Vimeo.
-Please check with your technology department to make sure the students are able to access these sites on their school-issued computers.
-Please ensure that students will have access to the internet at home if they are remote learning or completing the sessions as homework.
+Make sure the students are able to access these sites on their school-issued computers before starting the curriculum.
+We recommend ensuring students will have access to the internet at home if they are remote learning or completing the sessions as homework.
 Be sure that your school will have the bandwidth support for the students to access the curriculum links in school.
 You may want to allow students to wear headphones when they access the video links.

 If you decide to utilize the full curriculum, it can be 100% student self-guided, 100% teacher-led, or a hybrid of both.
 The entire curriculum can be accessed digitally.
 All of the activities are downloadable PDFs that will need to be printed for students.
 The curriculum includes videos and links to outside resources, including JA’s newly constructed JA Connect site and Here to Career, where students will create their own accounts and take a skills and interest inventory that will provide them with information regarding careers and education to help them throughout the rest of the JA Inspire sessions.
 There are 4 sessions, as well as a pre-test, that the students will need to participate in prior to attending the JA Inspire virtual event, a reflection activity, and a post-test following the event.